kjmaster1/fivem-typescript-bridge/README.md

-# fivem-typescript-boilerplate
+# fivem-typescript-bridge

-A boilerplate for creating FiveM resources with TypeScript.
+A boilerplate for creating FiveM resources with TypeScript that comes with a bridge and functions for multiple common frameworks.

 ## Getting Started